-1. Identify what you want to do
+Identify what cycling you want to do

 We’ve put this at the top of the list because it really is the most important goal to define upfront.
 It could be that you want to explore your local area while cycling.
 Or perhaps shift a few pounds and tone up your muscles.
-Or enjoy the thrill of flying up and down hills as quickly and furiously as possible.
+Or enjoy the thrill of flying up and down hills as quickly as possible.

-Find a particular aspect to enjoy within cycling – something that you’ll really commit to doing on a regular basis – and it will help you to stick to your new regime and turn what could become a bit of a chore into something you actively want to do.
+Find a particular aspect to enjoy within cycling – something that you’ll really commit to doing on a regular basis – and it will help you stick to your new regime and turn what could become a bit of a chore into something you actively want to do.

 Here are the ones we reckon every cycling starter pack should include: